Article by Angela Haldane

 For many skin complaints we recommend that you do the allergy test to identify food and environmental intolerances.
 This test requires a consultation with Natural Ange Ltd.

-Natural Ange Ltd 'Skin Salve' is available on this website – containing chickweed which soothes dry chapped skin, burdock which supports skin health, and licorice for its soothing properties.
+Natural Ange's 'Skin Salve' – containing chickweed which soothes dry chapped skin, burdock which supports skin health, and licorice for its soothing properties.